vrizz/reverse-ordering/README.md

 The channel dataset can be downloaded [here](https://drive.google.com/file/d/1gTkx6_WYjz9-9l5IUdxURpZ_4DNo4pqi/view?usp=sharing) as a `.zip` file.

-After you have downloaded and extracted the dataset, and you have put it in the same folder of the source-code.
+After you have downloaded and extracted the dataset, you have put it in the same folder of the source code.

 ## Usage